zhaojj2209/tp/docs/DeveloperGuide.md

 ##### Design considerations

-The alternative implementations considered, as well as the rationale behind our current implementation is as follows:
+The alternative implementations considered, as well as the rationale behind our current implementation are as follows:

 | Alternative considered  | Current implementation and rationale   |
 | ----------- | -------------------------   |